-The Core Curriculum provides undergraduate students with the basic skills, knowledge, and attitudes necessary to undertake study in the College's major programs.
-Coursework is grounded in the liberal arts, centered on Catholic traditions, and guided by SVD values.
+Divine Word College's Core Curriculum lays the foundation for undergraduate students' academic success and achievement of the five Core Competencies in accord with the DWC's Mission Statement.
+The Core Curriculum provides undergraduate students with the foundational skills, knowledge, and attitudes necessary to undertake study in the College's major programs in Philosophy, Intercultural Studies, Theology & Mission, and Interdisciplinary Studies.
+Coursework is grounded in the liberal arts, centered on Catholic traditions, and guided by Divine Word Missionary values.
 The Core Curriculum supports students on the path to becoming engaged and active global citizens.
-It offers them the opportunity to gain valuable insights into themselves and the world as they discern their role in the 21st century Church and prepare for missionary service in the spirit and charism of the Society of the Divine Word.
+It offers them the opportunity to gain valuable insights into themselves and the world as they discern their role in the 21st century Church in preparation for missionary service according to the charism of the Society of the Divine Word (SVD).
 Finally, the Core Curriculum develops and supports intellectual habits essential to lifelong learning.